Japan reports first bird flu outbreak of season, culling 143,000 chickens

 Outbreaks of bird flu have also been reported in recent days and weeks in Europe with farms in Poland the latest locations for infections, totalling 650,000 poultry.

-Last winter, Japan had its worst season of winter flu on farms yet, with more than 3 million chickens culled and a quarter of the country's prefectures affected.
+Last winter, Japan had its worst season of winter flu on farms yet, with 9.87 million chickens culled and more than a third of the country's prefectures affected.

 ((aaron.sheldrick@thomsonreuters.com; 81-80-2677-4134;))